YiboDing1998/photoproject/README.md

-It shows 15  most popular picturess of the dat on the homepage, then you can search all kind of photo by typing the words in the search bar.
-I used the Pexels API and all the copyright of photo are owned by Pexels website.
+It shows 15 most popular pictures of the date on the homepage first, then you can search all kind of photo by typing the words in the search bar.
+I used the Pexels API, so all the copyright of photo are owned by Pexels website.